 Remember fellas, there are growers and show-ers.
 Growers are penises that expand and lengthen when it gets hard.
 Show-ers are penises that are already big.
 When they get hard, they don’t get much bigger.

-Most men are GROWers — over 70% of them.
+Most men are GROWers — over 70 percent of them.
 Once again, there are no studies that correlate how much a man’s penis will grow once aroused.
 So stop stressing, guys!
 It’s not about how big it is; it’s about how well you work it.

 Bottom line: Appreciate what you have and learn how to make it work for you.